Amazon’s plastic packaging could circle the planet 800 times. Can it be stopped?

 “In 2021, we reduced plastic packaging weight per shipment by over 7 per cent, resulting in 97,222 metric tonnes of single-use plastic being used across our global operations network to ship orders to customers.”

-Amazon said the figure reflects the significant majority of plastic used to ship orders to customers - not including independent third-party sellers.
-Instead, the company offers “incentives” to these sellers to create original packaging that will withstand shipping without the need for additional Amazon packaging.
+Amazon said the figure reflects the significant majority of plastic used to ship orders to customers - including independent third-party sellers whose orders are fulfilled by Amazon.
+The company also says it offers “incentives” to these independent third party sellers to create original packaging that will withstand shipping without the need for additional Amazon packaging.

 Oceana acknowledged the “step towards increased transparency” but said Amazon’s plastic packaging figure was not directly comparable to the non-profit’s estimate which includes all sales through Amazon’s e-commerce platforms globally.